dstufft/caremad.io/content/2013-07-22-setup-vs-requirements.md

-This will first install the bar library from https://github.com/foo/bar.git, making it equal to the name "bar", and then will install the local package, again combining it's dependencies with the ``--index`` option and installing but this time since the "bar" dependency has already been satisfied it will skip it and continue to use the in development version.
+This will first install the bar library from https://github.com/foo/bar.git, making it equal to the name "bar", and then will install the local package, again combining its dependencies with the ``--index`` option and installing but this time since the "bar" dependency has already been satisfied it will skip it and continue to use the in development version.